pthom/cleantype/README.md

         ^                        ~

-# constexpr compile time type names
+# Compile time constexpr type names

 ### Get the typename as a Boost.Hana string